DirkEilander/hydromt-wflow-sfincs/README.md

 > "models created with a graphical user interface are not easily reproduced, archived, or independently verified."
 (Bakker et al. 2014)

-HydroMT aims to make the model building and analysis process:
+HydroMT (Eilander et al. 2023a) aims to make the model building and analysis process:

 - **Reproducible** by well-defined model building workflows, good documentation and meta data
 - **Fast** by automating the boring